Where We Went : Steven’s Glen – Richmond / West Stockbridge, MA

 How Long it Took Us : 2 hours

 Overview : One of the more overlooked waterfalls in the Berkshires, Steven’s Glen is 129 acres of gorgeous forest featuring Lenox Mountain Brook winding its way through Lenox Mountain.
 A metal-staired viewing platform showcases the narrow, 40-foot gorge carved into the side of the mountain.
 The glen is named for Romanzo Stevens, a 19th century, local farmer, turned entrepreneur.
 In 1884, Romanzo, recognizing the beauty and character of his land, built bridges and walkways, constructed a covered dance pavilion, and charged 25 cents a head for admission.
-It has been reported that in 1913 a party of 900 people gathered here for a nighttime celebration!
-In 1919, the pavilion roof collapsed under the weight of heavy snow.
-The area was later donated by the Pryor family in 1995, and is now maintained by
+It has been reported that in 1919 a party of 900 people gathered here for a nighttime celebration!
+In winter of that year, the pavilion roof collapsed under the weight of heavy snow.
+The area was later donated by the Pryor family in 1995, and is now maintained by Berkshire Natural Resources Council.

-What We Dug : This diamond in the rough, (*Jafar voice*) was not our intended adventure.
-We had originally planned a trip to
+What We Dug : This diamond in the rough, (cue my *Jafar voice*) was not our intended adventure.
+We had originally planned a trip to Pleasant Valley Wildlife Sanctuary in Lenox, but the lot was full so we kept on driving.
+Look for a small pull off on the shoulder of Lenox Branch Road.

 Down a small set of stairs, steps from the road, we found ourselves in the woods at the trailhead.
 Heading left at the split, we passed through some massive pines, huge moss-covered rocks, a number of water features, and small footbridges.
 The kids were thrilled to be out of the car and took every opportunity to get their hands in the water.
 We spent the bulk of our time playing in the pools and streams, pretending to fish and stacking stones.
 Scattered along the trail are benches perfect for a snack break.